Supervisor of Special Education, Master of Arts in Education

 Master's Degree candidates may select a thesis option.
 The thesis option is a six-credit-hour registration which includes participation in the monthly research seminars and fulfills the elective requirement.
 The thesis is written under the direct supervision and guidance of the advisor.
-Thesis acceptance by the student's committee follows an oral examination over the study.
+Thesis acceptance by the student's committee follows an oral examination of the study.
 The oral examination is in lieu of the comprehensive written examination required of Master's Degree Candidates.

 A comprehensive examination is administered prior to, or during, the session in which the student is expected to receive the degree.
 Departmental procedures require that all EDAD coursework, except arranged courses, be completed or in progress before comprehensive examinations may be taken.
 Master's Degree Candidates will take a written comprehensive examination.

-Applicants for this endorsement shall have the equivalent of two full school years teaching experience in approved/accredited elementary and/or secondary schools.
+Applicants for this endorsement shall have the equivalent of two full school years of teaching experience in approved/accredited elementary and/or secondary schools.
 This endorsement also requires a minimum of one-semester internship experience supervised by a standard institution of high education in an approved or accredited elementary, middle or secondary school.

 The University of Nebraska at Kearney offers a non-degree program to obtain an administrative certificate with the Supervisor of Special Education endorsement for those who have a previous Master's or Education Specialist Degree in education.
 For more information about the endorsement program, please contact the Department of Educational Administration.

 This program leading to an Administrative and Supervisory Certificate is designed to provide the necessary background to serve as a Supervisor of Special Education.

 All students are required to complete an exit survey during the semester of graduation or program completion.

 |TE 805P||Overview of Assistive Technology||3|